hashicorp/vault-lambda-extension/README.md

 unzip vault-lambda-extension.zip
 ```

-Optionally, you can verify the integrity of the downloaded zip using the instructions [here](https://www.hashicorp.com/security#:~:text=Release%20Archive%20Checksum%20Verification).
+Optionally, you can verify the integrity of the downloaded zip using the release archive checksum verification instructions [here](https://www.hashicorp.com/security).

 Or to build the binary from source: